 In your role as a restaurant manager, you have to communicate with many different people, including staff, vendors, bosses, and customers.
 Communication is the foundation of effective leadership.
 To improve your communication skills for the new year, focus on these actions:

 Teams can’t exist without leaders.
 That’s you.
 You set the tone for your restaurant team.
 How you treat your staff affects how they treat your guests.
 Specific strategies for an “improve teamwork” resolution include:

 - Focus your training on team-building exercises.

 - Work with staff members to create specific team goals.

 - Create an incentive program that improves team morale.

 Build a Better Staff

-The labor market for restaurants has tightened over the past few years, and that trend is likely to continue.
+The labor market for restaurants has never been more challenging, and that trend is likely to continue.
 To decrease turnover, you have to focus on three areas of staffing: finding, hiring, and retaining.
 Tailor your staffing resolutions to target these areas: